simonespa/machine-learning-playground/notes/recommender/choice_overload_vs_deprivation.md

 ## Choice overload vs Choice deprivation

 Choice overload happens when people are overwhelmed by the amount of choices to make compared to how many they really need or can cope with.
-On the other side of the medal we have , choice deprivation have so few falvours that their likelihood of content consumption decreases.
+On the other side of the medal we have choice deprivation.
+Deprivation happens when there are so few flavours that their likelihood of content consumption decreases.

  While choice deprivation is the opposite situation.